TimMangan/App-Info/docs/Windows/Solibri/SolibriOffice/InstallConfigure.md

-# Installation and Configuration Notes for Solbri Office
+# Installation and Configuration Notes for Solibri Office

 By default the app will install into the user programs folder by default.